-The Annual Governance Statement sets out the framework for governance and internal control for the joint committee to carry out its functions effectively.
+This statement sets out the framework within which Rhondda Cynon Taf CBC, as administering authority, manages and reviews internal control.
 It outlines the main components of the framework, including the arrangements for Internal Audit and how the consortium has complied with the various elements of the framework.